 How the operation works

-Modern cataract surgery uses phacoemulsification.
+Modern cataract surgery, performed by the cataract and lens team uses phacoemulsification.
 Through a tiny self-sealing incision at the edge of the cornea, a fine ultrasound probe breaks up and removes the cloudy lens.
 The natural lens capsule, a thin membrane that surrounded the lens, is left in place.
 A foldable artificial intraocular lens (IOL) is inserted through the same small incision and unfolds inside the capsule.
 No sutures are needed.
 Fifteen to twenty minutes, local anaesthetic, awake but comfortable throughout, home the same day.

 Biometry and lens selection